This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Day 1

 Mexico City is the capital and the largest city of Mexico.
 It is also the most populous city in North America.
 After arriving in Mexico City settle down in your hotel.
-Keep in mind that Mexico City is situated at an altitude of 2240m, so it would be best to take it easy on your first day to avoid any altitude sickness.
+Keep in mind that Mexico City is situated at an altitude of 2240m, so it's wise to take things slow on your first day to prevent altitude sickness.

 Day 2

-Start your second day in Mexico visiting The Zócalo which is the main square in central Mexico City.
-Prior to the colonial period the Zócalo was the main ceremonial center in the Aztec city of Tenochtitlan.
-While at the Zócalo, visit Mexico City Metropolitan Cathedral in the main square.
-You can also consider joining walking tour of the historic city center.
+Begin your second day in Mexico by exploring The Zócalo, the heart of central Mexico City.
+Before the colonial era, this vibrant square served as the primary ceremonial hub of the Aztec city of Tenochtitlan.
+While you're at The Zócalo, take the time to visit the stunning Mexico City Metropolitan Cathedral located right in the square.
+Additionally, you might want to think about joining a walking tour to discover the rich history of the city center.

-After lunch visit Templo Mayor Museum which has been built beside the archaeological site of the main Aztec temple.
-Later in afternoon visit Frida Kahlo Museum which is a historic house museum and art museum dedicated to the life and work of Mexican artist Frida Kahlo.
+After enjoying your lunch, head over to the Templo Mayor Museum, located right next to the archaeological site of the main Aztec temple.
+In the afternoon, make your way to the Frida Kahlo Museum, a historic house and art museum that celebrates the life and artistry of the renowned Mexican artist, Frida Kahlo.

 Day 3